Personal profile

 In 2022 Luke was appointed to the Association of Law Teachers Executive Committee.

 Before he became a legal academic and educator, Luke worked for the Law Commission for England and Wales.
-Whilst at the Commission he undertook detailed research and policy work on property law reform projects, including working on the following publications:
+Whilst at the Commission he undertook detailed research and policy work on property law reform projects, working extensively on the Conservation Covenants project, supporting the progression of this area of law reform from consultation to report, impact assessment, and bill stage.
+In 2021, the law reform proposals that Luke worked on were enacted in the Environment Act 2021.

 He has also worked as a freelance researcher undertaking research work for several academics and legal professionals in the areas of property law, wills, land registration and fundamental rights.
 Luke has also co-authored publications in these fields and worked as a researcher on the second edition of Registered Land: Law and Practice under the Land Registration Act 2002.